 Glucagonomas are a type of pancreatic endocrine tumor Overview of Pancreatic Endocrine Tumors The pancreas is an organ located in the upper part of the abdomen.
 It produces digestive juices that are secreted into the digestive tract.
 The pancreas also produces insulin, which helps control... read more .
-About 80% of glucagonomas are cancerous (malignant).
+Most glucagonomas are cancerous (malignant).
 However, they grow slowly, and many people survive for 15 years or more after the diagnosis.

 High levels of glucagon in the blood cause the same symptoms as diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more , such as weight loss and frequent, excessive urination.
+Symptoms of diabetes may... read more , such as weight loss and frequent, excessive urination.

-Doctors then locate the tumor by doing computed tomography Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT—see also Computed Tomography (CT)) and magnetic resonance imaging (MRI—see also Magnetic Resonance Imaging (MRI)) scans are good tools for assessing the size and location of abdominal organs.
+Doctors then locate the tumor by doing computed tomography Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT) and magnetic resonance imaging (MRI) scans are good tests for assessing the size and location of abdominal organs.
 Additionally, cancerous (malignant) or noncancerous... read more (CT) of the abdomen followed by endoscopic ultrasonography Ultrasound Scanning (Ultrasonography) of the Abdomen Ultrasound scanning uses sound waves to produce pictures of internal organs (see also Ultrasonography).
 An ultrasound scan can show the size and shape of many organs, such as the liver and pancreas... read more .
-Magnetic resonance imaging Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT—see also Computed Tomography (CT)) and magnetic resonance imaging (MRI—see also Magnetic Resonance Imaging (MRI)) scans are good tools for assessing the size and location of abdominal organs.
-Additionally, cancerous (malignant) or noncancerous... read more (MRI) or positron emission tomography Positron Emission Tomography (PET) Positron emission tomography (PET) is a type of radionuclide scanning.
-A radionuclide is a radioactive form of an element, which means it is an unstable atom that becomes more stable by releasing... read more (PET) may be used if the CT scan does not show a tumor.
+Magnetic resonance imaging Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT) and magnetic resonance imaging (MRI) scans are good tests for assessing the size and location of abdominal organs.
+Additionally, cancerous (malignant) or noncancerous... read more (MRI) or positron emission tomography Positron Emission Tomography (PET) Positron emission tomography (PET) is a type of medical imaging called radionuclide scanning.
+By detecting radiation after a radioactive material is administered, PET creates images that can... read more (PET) may be used if the CT scan does not show a tumor.

 Ideally, the tumor is surgically removed, which eliminates all symptoms.
 However, if removal is not possible or if the tumor has spread, chemotherapy may reduce the levels of glucagon and lessen the symptoms.
 However, chemotherapy does not improve survival.

-The drug octreotide can be used to reduce glucagon levels, may clear up the rash, and may restore appetite, facilitating weight gain.
+The medication octreotide can be used to reduce glucagon levels, may clear up the rash, and may restore appetite, facilitating weight gain.
 But octreotide may elevate the levels of glucose in the blood even more.